paepcke/json_to_relation/scripts/README.txt

 assignment.'
 This script will likely switch to pulling those grades when they become available.

+The cronRefreshEdxprod.sh script is a Stanford-specific utility.
+It copies a nightly dump of all MySQL formatted platform indigenous tables to datastage.
+It retrieves a customizable selection of tables from the mysqldump, loads them into database 'edxprod' and creates a set of indexes.

+The cronRefreshEdxForum.sh script is a Stanford-specific utility.
+It retrieves the latest forum dump from machine deploy.prod.class.stanford.edu, anonymizes the content, and loads it into the EdxForum database.

+The cronRefreshActivityGrade.sh constructs a table of information about participants' assessment related interactions.
+The information is pulled from several platform indigenous tables, not from tracking events.
+Contributing tables are auth_user and certificates_generatedcertificate.
+The table shows which part of assignments were correct, cumulative number of attempts date of submission.
+The module_id names names are resolved into human readable strings.

+The extractTableFromDump.sh script is primarily used by cronRefreshEdxprod.sh, but can be used by itself.
+It takes a (optionally compressed) mysqldump file and the name of a table.
+The script extracts all parts of the dumpfile that are needed to restore just the table.
+That information is written to stdout.

 Script createEmptyEdxDbs.sh is dangerous!
 After requesting confirmation, the script deletes all content from databases Edx and EdxPrivate.
 Do use this script, rather than manually